 Yom Kippur is a day of reconciliation, when Jews strive to make amends with people and to draw closer to God through prayer and fasting."

-The service on the day of Yom Kippur [Wednesday, Oct.
-12, 2016] lasts from morning until nightfall.
+The service on the day of Yom Kippur [Wednesday, September 19, 2018] lasts from morning until nightfall.

-Shana Tovah said on Rosh Hashanah and Yom Kippur and throughout the ten Days of Awe means simply 'A Good Year' in Hebrew.
+Shana Tovah said on Rosh Hashanah and Yom Kippur and throughout the ten Days of Awe means simply 'a good year' in Hebrew.
 It is a wish for you to have a good new year.

 On the 10th day just before Yom Kippur the phrase Gmar Chatima Tova is said which means "A good final sealing" or "May you be inscribed [in the book of life] for good".
 It is generally said to also mean "may you have a healthy, peaceful and fulfilling year".

 Please enjoy this beautiful rendition of the recitation of the Kol Nidrei, as sung by the great Johnny Mathis.

 To hear how beautiful the cello sounds playing the Kol Nidre, here is a version for cello and piano.

 Max Bruch: Kol Nidre - Cello and piano:

 To all Jews I wish an easy fast on this Yom Kippur.